kiboschool/course-optimizing-your-learning/src/optimizing-your-learning.md

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/P6MpEJx_MLk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

-**Note:** All the material for the entire course is going to be released at the start of the course as opposed to weekly, as mentioned in the above video.
-This is being done to give you more flexibility to work ahead of the weekly pace if needed and better manage your time.
+**Note:** All the materials for the entire course are going to be released at the start of the course as opposed to weekly, as mentioned in the above video.
+This is being done to give you more flexibility to work ahead of the weekly pace if needed in order to better manage your time.

 ## Course Description